Study of CKM angle $\gamma$ sensitivity using flavor untagged $B^0_s\rightarrow \tilde{D}^{(*)0}\phi$ decays: Formalism

 \section{Formalism}

 Following the formalism introduced in Ref.~\cite{Gronau:2004gt}, we define the amplitudes

 where $A^{(*)}_{B}$ and $r_{B}^{(*)}$ are the magnitude of the $\Bs$ decay amplitude and the amplitude magnitude ratio between the suppressed over the favoured $\Bs$ decay modes, respectively, while $\delta_{B}^{(*)}$ and $\gamma $ are the strong and weak phases, respectively.
-Neglecting \CP violation in $D$ decays, the amplitudes into the final state $f$ (denoted below as $[f]_{D}$) and its \CP conjugate $\bar{f}$ are defined as
+Neglecting mixing and \CP violation in $D$ decays (see for example Ref.~\cite{GSZ,MartoneZupan}), the amplitudes into the final state $f$ (denoted below as $[f]_{D}$) and its \CP conjugate $\bar{f}$ are defined as

 where $\delta_{D}^{f} $ and $r_{D}^{f}$ are the strong phase difference and relative magnitude, respectively, between the $\Dz \rightarrow f$ and the $\Dzb \rightarrow f$ decay amplitudes.

 The amplitudes of the full decay chains are given by